 We can recognize our privilege in order to reflect soberly on those who have been pushed to the margins.
 In recent months, our social order has been jolted.
 Privileged white men have risen even higher in a shaken hierarchy, while many others have slipped further down.

 Same-sex couples—those joyfully married and those longing to be—are unsettled as Christian Nationalists within Project 2025 openly contemplate dismantling their legal rights.
+Trans people are being written out of existence by policies that deny their identities, restrict their healthcare, and attempt to legislate them out of public life.

 The Measure of a Nation Is How It Treats Its Most Vulnerable.